roszenil/mytutorials/docs/discrete/hisse_revbayesEnglish.md

 9. Defining the diversification rates

+We will be careful for the diversification rates of 0A y 0B.
+We will use a multiplier called ``speciation_alpha`` for states with hidden value A and speciation_alpha+speciation_beta for states with hidden value B. We build them this way because A and B are hidden states derived from the same main state so in theory they should be not so different.
+However, you can decide to define completely separated, or as a vector.

 ```
 ### Create prior parameters of the diversification rates
 H = 0.5
 rate_mean <- ln(ln(103/2.0) /root_age) # This is from Magallon and Sanderson (2001)
 rate_sd <- 2*H

-#We will be careful for the diversification rates of 0A y 0B.
-We will use a multiplier called sepciation_alpha for states in A and speciation_alpha+speciation_beta for B. We build them this way because A and B are hidden states derivated from the same main state so in theory they should be not so different.
-However, you can decide to define them separatedly.

 for (i in 1:NUM_STATES) {
 ### Create a lognormal distributed variable for the speciation rate